Prompt injection: DeepSeek

 In January 2025, Infosecurity Magazine reported that DeepSeek-R1, a large language model (LLM) developed by Chinese AI startup DeepSeek, exhibited vulnerabilities to direct and indirect prompt injection attacks.
 Testing with WithSecure's Simple Prompt Injection Kit for Evaluation and Exploitation (Spikee) benchmark found that DeepSeek-R1 had a higher attack success rate compared to several other models, ranking 17th out of 19 when tested in isolation and 16th when combined with predefined rules and data markers.
 While DeepSeek-R1 ranked sixth on the Chatbot Arena benchmark for reasoning performance, researchers noted that its security defenses may not have been as extensively developed as its optimization for LLM performance benchmarks.

 Gemini AI

 In February 2025, Ars Technica reported vulnerabilities in Google's Gemini AI to indirect prompt injection attacks that manipulated its long-term memory.
 Security researcher Johann Rehberger demonstrated how hidden instructions within documents could be stored and later triggered by user interactions.
 The exploit leveraged delayed tool invocation, causing the AI to act on injected prompts only after activation.
 Google rated the risk as low, citing the need for user interaction and the system's memory update notifications, but researchers cautioned that manipulated memory could result in misinformation or influence AI responses in unintended ways.

 Grok

 In July 2025, NeuralTrust reported a successful jailbreak of X's Grok4.
-The attack used a combination of Echo Chamber Attack developed by NeuralTrust's AI researcher Ahmad Alobaid and Crescendo Attack developed by Mark Russinovich, Ahmed Salem, and Ronen Eldan from Microsoft.